 At low temperatures, the water will freeze, reducing the diameter of the exhaust pipe, and affecting the combustion performance of the diesel heaters.

 Lastly, the entire exhaust pipe should be slightly tilted downward.
 That will allow the water droplets to flow out of the diesel heaters through the exhaust pipe.

 16. How To Choose The Exhaust Pipe Clamp

-The exhaust pipe clamp is another diesel heater part that is more important than it first seems.
+The exhaust pipe clamp is another diesel heaters part that is more important than it first seems.
 The quality of the clamp will determine how well it will hold the exhaust pipe in place.

 When you drive the vehicle, you will go over bumps, and the clamp will be the only thing that will hold the pipe firmly in place, which is why it is essential to have a strong clamping force.
-A heavy-duty exhaust clamp will keep the pipe securely mounted to the heater.
+A heavy-duty exhaust clamp will keep the pipe securely mounted to the diesel heaters.

-The heater’s exhaust system is mounted outside of the compartment and is exposed to various corrosive substances.
+The diesel heater’s exhaust system is mounted outside of the compartment and is exposed to various corrosive substances.
 To prevent decay and rust, it is imperative to use stainless steel for exhaust clamps, and also screws and nuts.